What is a Go-to-Market Strategy? GTM Plan Template + Examples

 4. Strategize ways to tap into your existing customer base.

 A common adage in the industry is that it costs seven times more to acquire a new customer than it does to do business with an existing customer.
-That's because, if you're providing a great buying experience, existing customers already know, like, and trust you.
+If you're providing a great buying experience, existing customers already know, like, and trust you — all of which are reasons to stick around.

 The best opportunity for companies to earn more and gain revenue is through renewals, cross-selling, and upselling.
 The average cost for a company to renew a product is $0.13, while upsells cost a company $0.28.